NachoToast/RimWorldModCatalogue/README.md

 - The **server** routinely fetches, tags, and stores mods in a database.
 - The **client** is a website that users can use to search for mods, it makes requests to the server.

-For more detail information about each part, see their respective folders.
+For more detailed information about each part, see their respective folders.

 - [Server](./server/README.md)
 - [Client](./client/README.md)